- Hot tub

 Four bedrooms: 1 x family room with king-size double, single day bed and en-suite shower, basin and WC, 1 x king-size double, 1 x twin, 1 x single.
 Bathroom with double-ended bath, shower cubicle, basin and WC.
 Fitted kitchen leading to dining room with Rayburn and comfy seating for 2.
 Living room with woodburner in large stone inglenook fireplace.
 Sitting room (seats 5) with open fire.

 Oil central heating with Rayburn cooker, woodburner in living room and open fire in sitting room.
 Electric oven, ceramic hob, microwave, fridge, freezer, washing machine, dishwasher, 2 x flat screen TVs, 2 x DVDs.
 Fuel, power and fuel for woodburner/fire inc. in rent.
 Bed linen and towels inc. in rent, please bring own towels for hot tub.
 Cot, highchair and stairgate.
 Off road parking for 5 cars.
 Bike shed.
 Enclosed lawned garden with spacious patio, furniture, BBQ, hot tub and lovely countryside views with Mount Arenig beyond.
 Private river fishing (mainly trout) on owner's land by arrangement with owner.
 Sorry, no pets and no smoking.
 Shop/pub 1.5 miles.
-Note: Hot tub available at additional cost by private arrangement with owner.
+Note: Hot tub available at an additional cost by private arrangement with owner.

 - Last minute